 nine roles and characteristics.
-Discussing heterosexual desire is seen as being "in Havelock Ellis's early account of "sexual line" with the continuation of the line of inversion," Ahmed writes, "if the inverted familial descent, whereas queer desire woman is really a man, then she, of course, threatens to terminate that line.19 In follows the straight line toward what she turn, this family line is seen as a form of is not (the feminine woman)."16 (2006, 71). inheritance, an investment or debt.
-The By reading this lesbian as masculine, Ellis gift of having been born into the family, interprets her desire as "in line," saving the investments made by the family in the "straight line" of attraction between rearing children, are burdened with the different sexes.
-This move leaves unquesexpectation of continuing the family line. tioned not only the norm of heterosexual As Ahmed says, "The child who refuses desire, but also the role that this straight the gift [that is, refuses to continue the line plays in defining the sexes in the first family line] thus becomes seen as a bad place.
-Treating sex difference as the differdebt, as being ungrateful, as the origin of bad feeling."20 At this point it may be worth noting ence or the "not" to which one is attracted in heterosexual desire, sex difference is in part constituted by the norm of heterosexual desire.
+Discussing Havelock Ellis's early account of "sexual inversion," Ahmed writes, "if the inverted woman is really a man, then she, of course, follows the straight line toward what she is not (the feminine woman)."16 (2006, 71).
+By reading this lesbian as masculine, Ellis interprets her desire as "in line," saving the "straight line" of attraction between different sexes.
+This move leaves unquestioned not only the norm of heterosexual desire, but also the role that this straight line plays in defining the sexes in the first place.
+Treating sex difference as the difference or the "not" to which one is attracted in heterosexual desire, sex difference is in part constituted by the norm of heterosexual desire.
 In other words, the direction of heterosexual desire is toward that which is different, such that part of what it means to be a man, for instance, is to be attracted toward the different sex, namely women.
 This is why for Ellis the lesbian's attraction to other women can only be understood as coming from a masculine character.
 To desire another sexually, (1) that other must be different from the one who desires and (2) the only difference that matters is sex.
 Thus, the woman who loves other women must really be a man.17 In sum, straightening devices read individual deviations as "in line" such that the conditions that constitute what is "in line" remain imperceptible and unquestioned.